eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Attestations of Attributes (EAA), hereafter referred to as 'attestations.'
 Apart from EAA, the [European Digital Identity Regulation] explicitly defines another category of data, called Person Identification Data (PID), see [Section 5.2](#52-attestation-categories).

-The subject of a PID is a natural person.
-The subject of an attestation is a natural person, a legal person, or an object.
-For example, the subject of a digital product passport would be a product.
-In addition, some attestations do not have a subject.
-For example, a voucher may be valid for any User that can present it to a Relying Party.
-This is comparable to the concept of a 'bearer token'.

 Each PID and attestation consists of the following key elements: